chtenb/fate/README.md

 - Easier file opening

 LONG TERM
+- Different forms of wrapping left/right + word/character?
+- Use a tool that computes unit test coverage.
+- Create something that computes the internal crash probability (per input unit) based on the randomized tests?
+Not sure if this is feasible, since once crashes they should be fixed right away.
+- Think about to what extent we can have static type checking.
 - Incorporate testing with multiple documents
 - Think about how to decorate classes easily, without disabling subclassing
   - Can't decorate classes by functions: this turns them into functions